Italy voters shift sharply, reward Meloni's far-right party

 Meloni’s meteoric rise in the European Union’s third-largest economy comes at a critical time, as much of the continent reels under soaring energy bills, a repercussion of the war in Ukraine, and the West’s resolve to stand united against Russian aggression is being tested.
 In the last election, in 2018, Meloni’s party took 4.4%.

+Fellow euroskeptic politicians were among the first to celebrate.
+French politician Marine Le Pen’s party also hailed the result as a “lesson in humility” to the EU.

+Santiago Abascal, the leader of Spain’s far-right Vox opposition party, tweeted that “millions of Europeans are placing their hopes in Italy.”
+Meloni “has shown the way for a proud and free Europe of sovereign nations that can cooperate on behalf of everybody’s security and prosperity.”

-More than one-third of the 50.9 million eligible voters deserted the balloting.
-Final turnout was 64%, according to the Interior Ministry.
-That is far lower than the previous record for low turnout, 73% in 2018′s last election.
+Nearly 64% of eligible voters deserted the balloting, according to the Interior Ministry.
+That is far lower than the previous record for low turnout, 73% in 2018.

 Meloni’s party was forged from the legacy of a neo-fascist party formed shortly after the war by nostalgists of Fascist dictator Benito Mussolini.

 Italy’s complex electoral law rewards campaign alliance.
-Meloni was buoyed going into the vote by joining campaign forces with two longtime admirers of Russian President Vladimir Putin — Salvini and Berlusconi.
-She herself is a staunch advocate of supplying arms to Ukraine to defend itself against the attacks launched by Russia.
+Meloni was buoyed by joining campaign forces with Salvini and Berlusconi.

-The Democrats went into the vote at a steep disadvantage since they failed to secure a similarly broad alliance with left-leaning populists and centrists.
+The Democrats went into the vote at a steep disadvantage since they failed to secure a similarly broad alliance with the left-leaning populists of the 5-Star-Movement, the largest party in the just-ended legislature.

+Headed by former Premier Giuseppe Conte, the 5-Stars appeared headed to a third-place finish, with some 16% of the vote.
+Had they joined forces in a campaign agreement with the Democrats, their coalition would have roughly take the same percentage of Meloni’s alliance

-The election Sunday was being held six months early after Premier Mario Draghi’s pandemic unity government, which enjoyed wide citizen popularity, collapsed in late July.
+The election Sunday came six months early after Draghi’s pandemic unity government, which enjoyed wide citizen popularity, collapsed in late July after the parties of Salvini, Berlusconi and Conte withheld support in a confidence vote.

-But the three populist parties in his coalition boycotted a confidence vote tied to an energy relief measure.
-Their leaders, Salvini, Berlusconi and 5-Star Movement leader Giuseppe Conte, a former premier whose party is the largest in the outgoing Parliament, saw Meloni’s popularity growing while theirs were slipping.

-Meloni kept her Brothers of Italy party in the opposition, refusing to join Draghi’s unity government or Conte’s two coalitions that governed after the 2018 vote.
+Meloni kept her Brothers of Italy party in the opposition, refusing to join Draghi’s unity government or the two previous coalitions led by Conte.

-Italian businesses and households are struggling to pay gas and electricity bills, which in some cases are 10 times higher than last year’s.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.